Boosting Your Self Esteem.

-Dart two - Changing environment.
+Two - Changing environment.
 You can not be a green bug on a brown field.
 Changes will challenge you and test your flexibility and adaptability.
 This alters the way you think.
 Changes will make it difficult for a while, and may cause some stress.
 However, it will help you find ways to boost your self-esteem and help you to move forward.

-Dart three - Past experiences.
+Three - Past experiences.
 It is alright to get uptight when things go wrong.
 However, do not let it transform itself into anger.
 Treat each past experience as a mistake and learn from it.
 Make the best of a bad situation.

-Dart four - Negative worlds.
+Four - Negative worlds.
 Look at what is around you.
 Do not wrap yourself up in a negative world.
 In boosting self-esteem you must learn to look at the positive side.
 There is always a positive world just as there is a negative world.
 You need to work with the positive world.